Penalty Fares FAQs

 Full details of our Penalty Fare scheme can be found on our Penalty Fares page

-No. If you do not wish to pay immediately your name and address will be taken and a bill will be given to you so payment can be made within 21 days.
+No. If you do not wish to pay immediately your name and address will be taken and a bill will be given to you so payment can be made within 21 days from the day following the date of issue.

-If the penalty fare is not paid in full within 21 days, you may become liable to legal proceedings which can result in a fine or a court summons.
+If the penalty fare is not paid in full within 21 days from the day following the date of issue, you may become liable to legal proceedings which can result in a fine or a court summons.

 If you board at a station that has no ticket office, ticket machines or permit to travel machine available, you must buy your ticket from the staff on the train at the earliest opportunity.